johanwind/johanwind.github.io/_posts/2022-07-06-dln_classifier.md

 In contrast to scaling down the outputs, if we switch $$\frac{1}{10^4}$$ to $$10^3$$ so $$W = 10^3 ABC$$ (and adapt the learning rate to lr = 0.001), we get accuracy 57.5% with standard deviation 1%.
 So we are back down to accuracies around the one layer case, since we removed most of the implicit bias.

-Now you might wonder how we got any benefit from depth in our original setup, where we seemingly didn't have small intialization.
+Now you might wonder how we got any benefit from depth in our original setup, where we seemingly didn't have small initialization.
 The clue is that it is really the relative size of initialization to final size which determines whether we are in the "small initialization regime".
 Since our overfitting of the cross entropy loss results in the final matrix $$W = ABC$$ having singular values around size 100, the initialization of size around 1 becomes small in comparison.
 You can see this in the following plot of the evolution of singular values for the original 3 layer model.
 <img src="/images/dln_classifier_singular_normal.png" style="width: 100%; display: block; margin: 0 auto;"/>

 The implicit bias demonstrated in this blog has many names given by different researchers, such as near-zero / small initialization regime, following "saddle-to-saddle" dynamics, anti-NTK regime and rich regime / rich limit.
 The experiment itself was motivated by Arora's paper on [Implicit Regularization in Deep Matrix Factorization](https://arxiv.org/abs/1905.13655).
-In that paper they describe the differential equations for the singular values and what causes them to show up one by one to give the low rank implicit bias.
+In that paper, they describe the differential equations for the singular values and what causes them to show up one by one to give the low rank implicit bias.
 Simply put, increasing the depth causes the effect to strengthen.
 The experiment in this paper is an adaptation of their experiment from matrix completion to classification.